raulmarinperez/collaterals/nifi/airqualitydata/README.md

 #### Process Group for web data extraction
 This section will outline how to create a *NiFi Process Group* able to jointly work with existing Scrapy spiders properly deployed on NiFi instances.
 Process Groups are abstractions encapsulating the details of the data flow, and can nest additional Process Groups if needed.
 By having multiple Process Groups, it’s easier to build, debug and understand complex data flows without affecting the performance.

-Let’s build a super simple **Process Group named “Air Quality Data Extractor”** calling to our **airqualitydata spider**, and let’s connect it to a Kafka topic named airquality for further processing.
+Let’s build a super simple **Process Group named “Air Quality Data Extractor”** calling our **airqualitydata spider**, and let’s connect it to a Kafka topic named `airquality` for further processing.
 This will involve only 5 steps:

- - **Step 1.-** Create the Process Group using the NiFi Web UI.
-These screenshots outline the steps involved:
+ - **Step 1.-** Create the Process Group using the NiFi Web UI by following the steps outlined in these screenshots:
     ![pic7](img/NiFi_1.png)
  - **Step 2.-** Double click the Process Group and add an ExecuteProcess processor to invoke the **airqualitydata Scrapy spider**.
 Look into the screenshots to understand the process.
     ![pic8](img/NiFi_2.png)
     ![pic9](img/NiFi_3.png)
  - **Step 3.-** Provide the Process Group with an Output Port and connect it to the ExecuteProcess Processor.
-This will allow other Process Group or Processors to get extracted data from the Air Quality site:
+This will allow other Process Groups or Processors to get extracted data from the Air Quality site:
     ![pic10](img/NiFi_4.png)
     *Note that this is a very simple Process Group*, but in a real case scenario we could be interested in register a schema in the Schema Registry component within the Process Group.
  - **Step 4.-** Exit from the Process Group, add a **PublishKafka processor** and connect both items to complete our example: